 5) Emotional openness

-Emotion is not noise — it’s signal.
+Emotion is not noise in the system.
+It is signal.
 Teams that suppress emotion lose information.
-Teams that metabolize emotion gain intelligence.
+Teams that can metabolize emotion gain intelligence, because they remain in contact with what the system is actually feeling.

 - Agreement without honesty